waldronlab/MicrobiomeBenchmarkData/data-raw/README.md

 This directory contains the R scripts to generate the data to upload to Zenodo, and how to create the sampleMetadata.RData and sysdata.rda files.

-The scripts must be run in the current directory with (set with `setwd`) or from the terminal with the `create_datasets.sh` script (commenting and uncommenting lines as necessary).
+The scripts must be run in the current directory (set with `setwd`) or from the terminal with the create_datasets.sh script (commenting and uncommenting lines as necessary).

 ## Summary of the main steps

-1. Create and run an R script (*.R) with code to generate the following files per dataset:
+1. Create and run an R script (\*.R) with code to generate the following files per dataset:
     1. \*_sample_metadata.tsv
     2. \*_count_matrix.tsv